InFlammis/BHJ2022/README.md

 Victoria is a metaphor for all those thoughts that cage us.

-the player finds himself trapped in a highly geometric, almost impossible, structure from which he must escape.
+The player finds himself trapped in a highly geometric, almost impossible, structure from which he must escape.

 A series of mobs and bosses hinder him in his purpose, and try to overwhelm him darkening the world with black ink.